Why most business ideas fail (and how to fix yours)

 Three reds means the shape of the idea is wrong.
 Not the effort, not the execution, the shape.
 Pushing harder will not save it.
 The fix is to keep the underlying customer pain you care about and run the idea through a different angle.
 Change the buyer, change the price model, change the wedge product, unbundle one feature into a standalone tool.
 Each angle changes the score.

 Founders try to do this in their head and almost always pick the same two angles their brain finds easiest.
 That's why the bin of dead startups looks so repetitive.
-The honest answer is that systematic mutation works better than inspiration.
+The honest answer is that systematic opportunity works better than inspiration.
 Fifteen angles applied in parallel surface options no human session generates, because most of them are unflattering and your brain skips them.

 Frequently asked questions